aameerhamza1801/Autobiographical-Memory-Test-Prediction-Using-SVM/README.md

 It can be seen that except class 3 i.e. categoric memory, every other class is identified clearly.
 The reason can be seen in the SVM.ipyn file where all the top uni and bigrams for all 5 classes have been output and it can be seen that class three have very similar unigrams as are in other classes making it difficult for the algorithm to identify it.
-A better accuracy can be achieved by increasing the samples for class 3 or increase the dataset in general.
+For better accuracies

+	Increase the dataset
+	Distribute the datset for all the classes